 Let $\alpha\in \Omega^*(E)$, since $\int_F \delta^n=1$ for any fiber $F$, then Therefore, it is enough to show

 We will prove this by partition of unity.
-Let $\{U_i\}$ be an open cover of $M$ and $\{p_i\}$ a partition of unity subordinated to the open cover.
+Let $\{U_i\}$ be an open cover of $M$ and $\{p_i\}$ a partition of unity subordinated to this open cover.
 We fix trivializations over each $U_i$.
 Then over $\pi^{-1}(U_i)$ we have

-where $x$ are the coordinates in $U_i$ and $y$ are the coordinates in the fiber direction. $I,J$ are sets of indexes.
+where $x$ are the coordinates in $U_i$ and $y$ are the coordinates in the fiber direction. $I,J$ are sets of indices.
 Since $\alpha$ and $\pi^*i^*\alpha$ are the same when restricted to the zero section, therefore $\lim_{r\to 0}f^{I,\emptyset}=0$, where $r$ is the radius coordinate in the fiber direction.
 Hence we have